matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 cost optimization strategies such as identifying underutilized resources, forecasting future spending, and making informed decisions on resource allocation.
 They are essential for managing and optimizing cloud expenses effectively.

-9) Explain the functionality of Cloud Build and its use cases.
+9) Explain the functionality of Cloud Build and its use cases?
 Answer: Cloud Build is a service that executes your builds on Google Cloud Platform.
 It allows you to build, test, and deploy applications in a fast, scalable, and secure manner.
 Use cases include continuous integration and delivery (CI/CD) pipelines, automating the build-test-deploy cycle for applications, container image creation, and deploying applications